BatteryDie/ECD-Minecraft-Recreate/README.md

 Mac: `~/Library/Application Support/minecraft/saves/`

 ## Exported Schematics
 We exported ECD Campus into schematic files.
-So, people can download, import, and improve the campus in future!
+So, people from ECD school can download, import, and improve the campus in future!

 - `schematic\ecd-campus.construction` Construction Java 1.19.4
 - `schematic\ecd-campus.mcstructure` mcstructure Bedrock 1.19.70